LanghaoZ/rubber-duck/README.md

 Here's commands you should be aware of when developing this project.

-To build the program, run
+To construct a fresh build for the program, run

 ```
 $ mkdir build